ljmakaronica/ljmakaronica/README.md

 # Hello!
 I'm Marko.

-I am a third year student at DePaul University, Jarvis College of Computing and Digital Media.
+I am a fourth year student at DePaul University, Jarvis College of Computing and Digital Media.
 I am studying Computer Science with a concentration in Software Development, and I am also minoring in Spanish!
 I am expected to graduate early: November 2025.

 I am seeking software engineering/development opportunities!
 ## Connect With Me